-- more modern and environmentally sustainable management practices among small and medium enterprises and farms, including those led by women
+- more modern and environmentally sustainable management practices among small and medium-sized enterprises and farms, including those led by women;

-- improved local business environment for small and medium enterprises and farms, including those led by women
+- an improved local business environment for small and medium-sized enterprises and farms, including those led by women; and

 Key anticipated results

-- increased equitable access to justice for women and men, particularly those from marginalized groups
+- increased equitable access to justice for women and men, particularly those from marginalized groups; and

 Progress on aid effectiveness